WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 [/tip]

 Avoid repeating procedures.
-Instead, reference those pictures and link to them.
+Instead, reference those procedures and link to them.

 **Examples**

 [tip] Recommended: Quit and restart the terminal as you did in the previous step. [/tip]
 [tip] Also recommended: [Quit and restart the terminal as you did in the previous step.](#) [/tip]

 ## General guidelines for writing procedures